Yo-Yo Ma, Emanuel Ax and Leonidas Kavakos are out to give Beethoven the power-trio treatment

 Yo-Yo Ma: Don’t blame me!

 Ax: … because [during the pandemic] there were no orchestra concerts going on.
 Everything had just simply stopped.
 And Yo-Yo said, “This is our chance to play things like the Beethoven symphonies for a small group.”
-And of course that was always part of the way these pieces got introduced.
+And, of course, that was always part of the way these pieces got introduced.
 The Second Symphony is actually in the complete Beethoven works.
-It’s a version done by Ferdinand Reis, which [Beethoven] supervised and made changes, too.
+It’s a version done by Ferdinand Ries, which [Beethoven] supervised and made changes, too.
 So that’s actually a very legitimate version of that particular piece.

 Q: And the other comes from Colin Matthews?